gsimon75-android/Android_TV_BootAnimation/README.md

 Searching the net for this case revealed that a lot of others have met this fate :(.

 Most of the comments started with "Boot your phone into recovery mode by pressing this-and-that keys while powering on..."
-Now, the TV does have physical 'Volume Up' and 'Down' keys, even one with 'Standby' on it (it actually powers down the set), none of the combination had any effect on the boot process.
+Now, the TV does have physical 'Volume Up' and 'Down' keys, even one with 'Standby' on it (it actually powers down the set), but none of the combination had any effect on the boot process.

 There are 8 keys, so I tried all 256 combinations.
 A switchable power extender makes it a lot easier, you can trust my experience on this.
+Or even better, read on to know how to avoid it in the first place.

 If I just had a serial console, or an alternate boot flash socket...
 I've been working with embedded Android devices before, so I'm somewhat familiar with this part, so I grabbed a screwdriver...
 The warranty can't be more void anyway...

+"A programmer wielding a screwdriver is a bad omen, and one with a soldering iron is a herald of hell breaking loose.", mwahaaa :D !

-Tough luch, evident sign of service connector, or probe pads on the PCB, or covered sockets, or anything.
-One big SoC the size of half my palm, power regulators, display drivers, etc.
+Tough luch, no evident sign of service connector, or probe pads on the PCB, or covered sockets, or anything trivial.
+Just one huge SoC big as half of my palm (at least its flat heatsink is that size), power regulators, display drivers, IR receiver, connectors, etc.

 And my wife will be home in two hours, so I'll have some hard time explaining why have I bricked the TV - only for replacing the animation.
 And I also have a one-hour errand to run till then...